cezarmathe/trapdoor/README.md

 # trapdoor

-Alternatively collect and process data in switchabl cells.
+Alternatively collect and process data in switchable cells.